 As a veteran Disneyland park go-er I was recently asked how many times I've been in my lifetime.
 Considering I've been going 3+ times a year since I was 2 and I go about once a week nowadays, the answer was...over 100.
-I know
+I think that's an understatement.

 .
 When my kids were younger and they had passes - I would take them every few weeks, and there are ways to make your Disney trip easy peasy.
 Honest.